A Complete Guide to Bangkok

 Royal Bangkok Symphony Orchestra playing in the park

-And of course, perhaps one of the most spectacular things to do of all, is to make your way up to one of Bangkok's iconic sky bars.
-We popped into the Vertigo Moonbar, in walking distance from Lumphini Park, 52 floors above the city, for drinks and mesmerizing views.
+Perhaps one of the most spectacular things to do of all, is to make your way up to one of Bangkok's iconic sky bars.
+We popped into the Vertigo Moonbar in walking distance from Lumphini Park, 52 floors above the city, for drinks and mesmerizing views.

 jana meerman bangkok thailand-021